airswap/airswap-about/instant-beta/running-makers.md

 {% hint style="warning" %}
-The following system is in beta on Rinkeby.
+The following specification is in beta on Rinkeby.
 For production maker documentation, [click here](../instant/running-makers-legacy.md).
 {% endhint %}

 # Use the Maker Kit